Breast Cancer

 Research

-Follow us Facebook ShanimationBreast cancer in young women research projects and invitations to participate are routinely posted on our Team Shan Breast Cancer Awareness for Young Women Facebook page.
+Follow us Facebook ShanimationBreast cancer in young women research projects and invitations to participate are routinely posted on our Team Shan Breast Cancer Awareness for Young Women Facebook and Instagram sites.

 "Lower your risk for breast cancer... choose a healthy lifestyle"